SO-Close-Vote-Reviewers/auto-comments/sites/stackoverflow.com/close-reasons.md

 I'm voting to close this question as off-topic because [we are not customer support for your favourite company](//meta.stackoverflow.com/questions/255745).

 ###[C] SEO
-I'm voting to close this question as off-topic because [it is about SEO, not programming](//meta.stackoverflow.com/a/382618).
+This question appears to be off-topic because it is about SEO which is off-topic at Stack Overflow.
+Please read "[Which SEO questions should be closed as non-programming/non-admin?](//meta.stackoverflow.com/a/382618)" to better understand when SEO questions are acceptable to ask here (most are not).
 General SEO questions may be asked on [Webmasters.SE](//webmasters.stackexchange.com/).

 ###[C] Project Management
 I'm voting to close this question because [project management is off-topic on $SITENAME$.](//meta.stackoverflow.com/a/343841) You can ask these questions on [SoftwareEngineering.SE](//softwareengineering.stackexchange.com) and [ProjectManagement.SE](//pm.stackexchange.com).